jessepav/lacygoill-wiki-backup/bug/vim.md

 From `:h E1050`:

    > recognized, it is required to put a colon before a range.
 This will add
    > "start" and print: >

-Why do we have to  put a colon in front of a range even  when it's preceded by a modifier like `:silent`?
+Why do  we have to  write a colon  before a range even  when it's preceded  by a modifier like `:silent`?
 ```vim
 vim9script